The City Bar will close at 2:00 p.m. on Tuesday, April 4, for a special event.

-Overall, this award recognizes individuals who champion the ideals embodied in the New York City Bar’s Statement of Diversity Principles—“facilitate diversity in the hiring, retention and promotion of attorneys and in the elevation of attorneys to leadership positions within our respective organizations.”
+Overall, this award recognizes individuals who champion the ideals embodied in the New York City Bar Association’s Statement of Diversity Principles—“facilitate diversity in the hiring, retention and promotion of attorneys and in the elevation of attorneys to leadership positions within our respective organizations.”
 To that end, we will assess a nominee’s excellence in one or more of the following areas:

 1. Influencing Others

-Successful diversity and inclusion efforts have champions who discuss the importance of diversity at every possible opportunity.
+Successful diversity and inclusion efforts have champions who galvanize the importance of diversity at every possible opportunity.
 Champions of diversity and inclusion can exert influence, not necessarily because of their titles, but by making a persuasive connection between organizational performance and progress on diversity and inclusion.
-Speaking engagements, both internally and externally, can be one mechanism for making the case for diversity and inclusion.

 2. Being a Role Model

 Champions “talk the talk and walk the walk.”
 It is not just what champions say, it is how they act that signals whether diversity and inclusion is truly important to the organization.
 For example, champions can demonstrate that mentoring is valued by personally mentoring someone from a different background.
 In addition, it is a powerful communication tool when champions discuss openly and honestly how they manage their professional and personal lives.

 3. Continually Learning

 To be an effective champion, it is important to understand the challenges faced by different groups in the profession.
 These challenges and the barriers they can present often unintentionally go unnoticed by members of a majority group who have never experienced being an outsider in their profession.
 A champion of diversity and inclusion regularly reaches out to a diverse array of attorneys to understand first-hand the experiences of someone from a different background.

 4. Cultivating Diverse Teams

 Whether staffing teams internally or externally, diversity champions seek out diverse talent in its many forms.
 Champions of diversity and inclusion place a premium on good management, both for themselves and others.
 They strive to develop and retain their diverse team members, by mentoring, coaching, and providing constructive feedback.